Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-Manipulating data with pandas.md

 # outputs highest value in specified column : 6
 ```

-## Analyzing flight information
+# Analyzing flight information
-Now we are ready to analyze our data.
-We need to
+Now you are ready to analyze our data.
+You need to
-- Load a full set of flight data.
+- Load a full set of flight data
-- Clean up any duplicate rows and unncessary columns.
+- Clean up any duplicate rows and unncessary columns
-- retrieve the mean and maximum arrival delay time.
+- Retrieve the mean and maximum arrival delay time
+## SUSAN ADD LNKS TO PART1 AND PART2 FLGHT DAYA
 It turns out that the *flight_data_part1.csv* file you loaded in the previous lesson does not contain all the flight information.
 There is a second csv file, *flight_data_part2.csv* you need to load.

 Load the two csv files into DataFrames.
 Check the number of rows in each DataFrame.
 You should have 300,000 rows in *flight_data_part1* and 320,000 rows in *flight_data_part2*.
-Combine them together into one DataFrame.
+Combine them together into one DataFrame:

 ```python
 import pandas as pd